Skip to content

 Test Suite is how you stop a good fix from creating a quiet regression somewhere else.

-For operators, the most reliable cases do not start as synthetic prompts.
+The most reliable cases do not start as synthetic prompts.
 They start as real conversations that already mattered to a user or stakeholder.

 Step 1: Start from a real failure